Konstantin Chernenko: Personal life

 Chernenko had a son with his first wife, Faina Vassilyevna Chernenko, named Albert.
 With his second wife, Anna Dmitrevna Lyubimova, who married him in 1944, he had two daughters, Yelena and Vera, and a son, Vladimir.
-In 2015 archival documents were published, according to which Chernenko had many more wives, and many more children with them; this circumstance, perhaps, was the reason for the slowing of Chernenko's career growth in the 1940s.
+In 2015 archival documents were published, according to which Chernenko had other wives, and more children with them; this circumstance, perhaps, was the reason for the slowing of Chernenko's career growth in the 1940s.